yonas/docker/docs/sources/articles/networking.md

     network stack but not to take any steps to configure its network, leaving you free to build any of the custom configurations explored in the last few sections of this document.

+ *  `--net=NETWORK-NAME` — Tells Docker to put the container inside of the network stack named NETWORK-NAME.
+NETWORK-NAME is user-specified and the network stack is created and managed by a network-driver.The network-driver can either be an in-built driver or an external plugin.
+This network stack is created and managed using "docker network" commands.

 To get an idea of the steps that are necessary if you use `--net=none` as described in that last bullet point, here are the commands that you